jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 The z scores are then calculated by term as the raw value less the term’s mean, divided by the term’s standard deviation.
-This allows us to compare the relative trajectory of the terms before, during and after Trump’s presidency.
+This allows us to compare the relative trajectory of the terms at the time of Trump’s presidency.